 Though I have seen earlier and later onset cases.
-It is fairly clear to me that that this is genetic.
+It is fairly clear to me that this is genetic.
 Therefore, breeders are knowingly breeding dogs with this condition.
-It is believed it started from a Crufts best of breed champion in the late 50s early 60s.
+It is believed it started from a Crufts best-of-breed champion in the late 50s early 60s.

-The term “rage syndrome” is almost certainly inappropriately used to describe aggression, that does not fit the reported standard.
+The term “rage syndrome” is almost certainly inappropriately used to describe aggression, which does not fit the reported standard.
 Making the problem seem much more widespread than it is.